Last updated: January 7, 2021

 - Ask that we communicate with you by another means.
 For example, if you want us to communicate with you at a different address, we can usually accommodate that request.
 We may ask that you make your request to us in writing.
 We will agree to reasonable requests.

 - Ask to amend PHI we created that you feel is incorrect or incomplete.
-Your request for an amendment must be in writing and provide the reason for your request.
-In certain cases, we may deny your request, in writing.
+To request an amendment to your PHI that you believe is inaccurate or incomplete, please complete an Amendment Form and submit it to firstname.lastname@example.org In certain cases, we may deny your request and we will do so in writing.
 You may respond by filing a written statement of disagreement with us and ask that the statement be included with your PHI.

 - Choose someone to act for you.
 If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
 We will confirm the person has the authority and can act for you before we take any action.

 - Seek an accounting of certain disclosures by asking us for a list of the times we have disclosed your PHI.
-Your request must be in writing and give us the specific information we need in order to respond to your request.
+To request an accounting of disclosures list, please complete an Accounting of Disclosures Form and submit it to email@example.com.
 You may request disclosures made up to six years before your request.
 You may receive one list per year at no charge.
 If you request another list during the same year, we may charge you a reasonable fee.
 These lists will not include disclosures made for treatment, payment, or healthcare operations and certain other disclosures as permitted by law.

 - Request a paper copy of this Notice.